Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

     sudo apt update
     sudo apt install cmake

+Now, you can either build from self-compiled [depends](/depends/README.md) or install the required dependencies with the following instructions.

 Options when installing required Boost library files:

 1. On at least Ubuntu 16.04+ and Debian 9+ there are generic names for the